156258852/module-federation-examples/css-isolation/README.md

 **An additional wrapping `<body>` tag is always intentionally inserted into each Shadow DOM container.
 This makes it possible to use global reboot CSS rules inside the remote app which usually target the `<body>` tag and its contents.
 This should enable the user, for example, to have two different versions of Bootstrap one in the host and one in the remote.**

-**Testing such a setup with tools like Playwright is possible with some additional settings and tweaks.
-Make sure to consult with the testing tool's documentation for handling Shadow DOM interactions.**
+**Testing such a setup with tools like Cypress is possible with some additional settings and tweaks.
+Make sure to consult with the testing tool's documentation.**

 # Running Demo